Valda Aveling: Touring artist

+She played Bach concertos for two, three or four keyboards, with players such as George Malcolm, Simon Preston, Eileen Joyce and Geoffrey Parsons, and conductors such as Yehudi Menuhin.
+She gave a number of premieres, including those of works by Stephen Dodgson and Dame Elizabeth Maconchy.

-She was active as a harpsichordist before the emergence of the early music movement and commissioned works for the instrument from living composers.
-She was the first to give amplified recitals on the clavichord.
-She taught at Trinity College of Music, London, and made numerous recordings.
+Active as a harpsichordist before the emergence of the early music movement and commissioned works for the instrument from living composers, Aveling was the first to give amplified recitals on the clavichord.

+Students and collaborators

+Aveling taught at Trinity College of Music, London, and made numerous recordings.
 Among her notable pupils was pianist Howard Brown.

 Among the artists with whom she collaborated were Benjamin Britten, Dame Joan Sutherland, Richard Bonynge, Evelyn Rothwell, Luciano Pavarotti, Leontyne Price, Dame Kiri Te Kanawa and Renata Tebaldi.

-She played Bach concertos for two, three or four keyboards, with players such as George Malcolm, Simon Preston, Eileen Joyce and Geoffrey Parsons, and conductors such as Yehudi Menuhin.
-She gave a number of premieres, such as new works by Stephen Dodgson and Dame Elizabeth Maconchy.
+Award

-In 1982, she was appointed an Officer of the Order of the British Empire (OBE).
+In 1982, Aveling was appointed an Officer of the Order of the British Empire (OBE).

+Personal life

 Valda Aveling never married.
 She lived the last ten years of her life being cared for by friends and tending her garden, which contained a large eucalyptus tree imported from Australia.
 She died at the age of 87.